Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Non-thermal hot dark matter

 and

-where $g_{*} (T(t_{\nu}))$ and $g_{*} (T(t^{*}))$ are the effective number of degrees of freedom at the time of neutrino decoupling and the end of the reheating epoch (we will take the later to be equal to $100$).
-We will thus scan over $m_{\rm sp}$ and $B_{\rm sp}$, and use Eqs.~\ref{meff} and \ref{delN} to relate to phenomenological parameters.
+where $g_{*} (T(t_{\nu}))$ and $g_{*} (T(t^{*}))$ are the effective number of degrees of freedom at the time of neutrino decoupling and the end of the reheating epoch (we will take the latter to be equal to $100$).
+We will thus scan over $m_{\rm sp}$ and $B_{\rm sp}$ (keeping $m_{\varphi} = 10^{-6} M_{\rm pl}$ and $\tau \sim 10^{8}/ m_{\varphi}$ fixed), and use Eqs.~\ref{meff} and \ref{delN} to relate to phenomenological parameters.
+See Appendix B for a discussion of a model with a different values of $m_{\varphi}$ and $\tau$ and it matches with the above scan when the effective parameters match.
 In sec.~\ref{disc}, we will then translate our results for two other models of interest.
+Note that the free-streaming length can be simply extracted from our analysis using the relation \cite{Lesgourgues:2006nd}: